awsdocs/aws-direct-connect-user-guide/doc_source/limits.md

 | Number of Direct Connect gateways associated to a transit gateway | 20 | This limit cannot be increased\. |

 AWS Direct Connect supports these port speeds over single\-mode fiber: 1 Gbps: 1000BASE\-LX \(1310 nm\), 10 Gbps: 10GBASE\-LR \(1310 nm\) and 100Gbps: 100GBASE\-LR4\.

-1: You cannot create a transit virtual interface on a hosted connection with a capacity less than 1Gbps\.

 ## BGP quotas<a name="bgp-quotas"></a>